-The PA curriculum is extremely rigorous and considered a 27 month, full time commitment.
-The OU DPAP strongly discourages students to continue employment during the program.
-Students who chose to work during the program put themselves at risk for poor academic performance.
+The PA curriculum is extremely rigorous and considered a 27 month, full-time commitment.
+The OHIO DPAP strongly discourages students to continue employment during the program.
+Students who choose to work during the program put themselves at risk for poor academic performance.

 What types of experience will qualify as Direct Patient Care Experience?